qrowtech/contract-test/README.md

 Project structure

-- contracts/
+- contracts/ - where you'll store all smart contracts
     - TodoList.sol
-- migrations/
+- migrations/  - will contain specific files where you can determine how your contracts will be deployed.
     - 1_initial_migration.s
-- test/
+- test/  - is tests for javascript or solidity.
     - todoList.js
-- truffle-config.js
+- truffle-config.js - config file with parameters
 - truffle.js

-contracts/ - is where you'll store all smart contracts migrations/ - will contain specific files where you can determine how your contracts will be deployed. test/ folder - is tests for javascript or solidity. truffle-config.js - config file with parameters truffle.js - similar to config file

 ### Testing